leleliu008/ndk-pkg/README.md

 ## Using my published prefab aar alongside with Android Gradle Plugin

-Some commonly used packages have been packed as google prefab aar and published to `mavenCentral`. please visiting the follwoing websites to to get the full list of my published packages:
+Some commonly used packages have been packed as google prefab aar and published to `mavenCentral`. please visit the follwoing websites to to get the full list of my published packages:

 - <https://repo1.maven.org/maven2/com/fpliu/ndk/pkg/prefab/android/21/>
 - <https://search.maven.org/search?q=com.fpliu.ndk.pkg.prefab>